thrackle-io/rules-engine/docs/src/src/client/application/AppManager.sol/contract.AppManager.md

 ### getAccessLevel

-*Get the AccessLevel Score for the specified account*
+*Get the Access Level for the specified account*

 ```solidity